-> To add a Routing Group:
+To add a Routing Group:

-1. In the Routing Groups page (Routing > Routing Groups), click the Add Group button.
+1. In the Routing Groups page (Routing > Routing Groups) shown previously, click the Add Group + icon above the left window in the page.
+(In the right window in the page you'll later add Routing Rules).